 - Two Other Examples of China Scale Innovation

-The audio/video version of this conversation can be found on the Interconnected Voices YouTube channel.
+You can find audio/video version of this conversation on the Interconnected Voices YouTube channel or watch it below:

 NOTE: there is no investment advice in this transcript, any other content on this newsletter, or any episode of Interconnected Voices.
 Please do your own research and make your own investment decisions.